Dolní Benešov: Culture

 The annual meeting of youth wind orchestras Music Spring in the Hlučín Region takes place in the town.

 Sport

-The local football club FC Dolní Benešov plays in the Moravian-Silesian Football League (3rd tier of the Czech football league system).
+The local football club FC Dolní Benešov plays in lower amateur tiers.

 Near the village of Zábřeh there is a small sports airport.

 Sights

 The local fortress from the 14th century was rebuilt into a Renaissance residence at the turn of the 16th and 17th centuries.
 In the 18th century, baroque modifications were made.
-The last extensive reconstruction is from the 1870s.
+The last extensive reconstruction dates from the 1870s.
 Today the Dolní Benešov Castle houses the municipal office.
 The castle is surrounded by a 1.7 ha English park, which is freely accessible.

+The Church of Saint Martin dates from the second half of the 17th century.
+The tower was added in 1862–1863.